jimasp/behave-vsc/README.md

   - Select to run/debug all tests, a nested folder, or just a single feature or scenario.
   - Select to run tests with tags and/or environment variables via run profiles.
   - See failed test run result inside the feature file.
 (Full run results are available in the Behave VSC output window.)
-- Two-way step navigation (including step library support):
+- Two-way step navigation:
   - "Go to Step Definition" from inside a feature file (default F12).
   - "Find All Step References" from inside a step file (default Alt+F12).
   - Quick-navigate in the Step References Window (default F4 + Shift F4).
+  - Includes step library support.
 - Automatic Gherkin syntax highlighting (colourisation), including smart parameter highlighting.
 - Smart feature step auto-completion, e.g. typing `And` after a `Given` step will only show `@given` or `@step` step suggestions.
 (Also some snippets are thrown in.)
 - Feature file formatting (default Ctrl+K,Ctrl+F), including optional autoformat on save.
 - Smart test runs minimise behave instances by building an optimised `-i` regex param for behave based on the selected test nodes.
 (Unless `runParallel` is enabled.)
 - This extension supports multi-root workspaces, so you can run features from more than one project in a single instance of vscode.
 (Each project folder must have its own distinct features/steps folders.)
-- Extensive run customisation settings (e.g. `runParallel`, `featuresPath`, `envVarOverrides`, run profiles, etc.)
+- Extensive run customisation settings (e.g. `runParallel`, `featuresPath`, `envVarOverrides`, run profiles for per-run settings, etc.)

 ---